jeffschubert/homebridge-daikin-oneplus/README.md

 "platforms": [
   {
     "platform": "DaikinOnePlus",
     "name": "Daikin One+",              // Required.
 The name of the thermostat.
 Can be anything.
     "user": "any@email.address",        // Required.
 The email of your Daikin One+ account.
     "password": "password",             // Required.
     "includeDeviceName": false,         // Required.
 Should the default sensor names start with the thermostat name (as configured in the thermostat).
+    "ignoreThermostat": false,          // If true, do not load thermostats found in Daikin account.
+    "ignoreIndoorAqi": false,           // If true, do not load indoor air quality sensors of thermostats found in Daikin account.
+    "ignoreOutdoorAqi": false,          // If true, do not load outdoor air quality sensors of thermostats found in Daikin account.
+    "ignoreIndoorHumSensor": false,     // If true, do not load indoor humidity sensors of thermostats found in Daikin account.
+    "ignoreOutdoorHumSensor": false,    // If true, do not load outdoor humidity sensors of thermostats found in Daikin account.
+    "enableAwaySwitch": false,          // If true, enable switch accessory to get/set the Away state of thermostats found in Daikin account.
+    "enableEmergencyHeatSwitch": false, // If true, enable switch accessory to request auxiliary/emergency heat only.
+    "enableOneCleanFan": false,         // If true, enable fan accessory that allows the user to run one clean.
   }
 ]
 ```

 ## Acknowledgements
 The Daikin API requests and parsing of the results is based on the [daikinskyport](https://github.com/apetrycki/daikinskyport) repo by apetrycki.

+Many thanks to [Fabian Frank](https://github.com/FabianFrank) for his valued contributions towards performance improvements and other bug fixes.